Coherent state: Quantum mechanical definition

-Since â is not hermitian, α is, in general, a complex number.
-Writing $\alpha = |\alpha|e^{i\theta},$ |α| and θ are called the amplitude and phase of the state $|\alpha\rangle$.
+Since â is not hermitian, $\alpha$ is, in general, a complex number.
+Writing $\alpha = |\alpha|e^{i\theta}$, $|\alpha|$ and θ are called the amplitude and phase of the state $|\alpha\rangle$.

 The state $|\alpha\rangle$ is called a canonical coherent state in the literature, since there are many other types of coherent states, as can be seen in the companion article Coherent states in mathematical physics.

 Physically, this formula means that a coherent state remains unchanged by the annihilation of field excitation or, say, a charged particle.
 An eigenstate of the annihilation operator has a Poissonian number distribution when expressed in a basis of energy eigenstates, as shown below.
 A Poisson distribution is a necessary and sufficient condition that all detections are statistically independent.
 Contrast this to a single-particle state ($|1\rangle$ Fock state): once one particle is detected, there is zero probability of detecting another.

 The derivation of this will make use of (unconventionally normalized) dimensionless operators, X and P, normally called field quadratures in quantum optics.